 Perhaps you think I’m tooting my own horn, but what I’m getting at is what once in my life seemed like amateur dabbling in various genres and art forms have become quietly and very passionately my life’s work.
 And I know there is more to come.

 After giving up my batshit wild dream of being some famous composer while teaching English in South Korea, I spent the next 8 years hopping from career to career while basically giving up with all the arts altogether.

 But then one night I posted a poem from 2004 on my very wet behind the ears film blog that was this initial site and found myself slowly gaining an audience.

 Three years later now and I write 5 -6 poems daily while composing at least one score per day, as well maintaining a healthy appetite for all things art.
-It’s truly astounding that fields that I thought were merely detours in my future as a English teacher have now become all consuming of my life.
+It’s truly astounding that fields that I thought were merely detours in my future as an English teacher have now become all-consuming of my life.

 Which is why I find myself writing this article.